dlee14/Graphics_Final_Project/README.md

   constants <name> <kar> <kdr> <ksr> <kag> <kdg> <ksg> <kab> <kdb> <ksb>
   ```
    ka - ambient constant, kd - diffuse constant, ks - specular constant

+# Bugs
+* The multiple lighting is not functional.
+* Instead of making multiple images, the program only produces one black image of the first frame.